 Ripped jeans aren’t a new trend—not even close.
-In fact, the distressed style has fallen in and out of fashion favor since the 1980s, but it seems that lately, they’re more popular than ever.
-Between street style stars pairing ripped up styles with It bags and killer heels, to stars like Kim Kardashian and Rihanna, who seem to have taken a serious liking to torn-up denim in recent months, holes are pretty much everywhere.
-That’s why, as avid DIY fans, we’re figuring out how to make ripped jeans yourself.
+The distressed style has fallen in and out of fashion favor since the 1980s, but it seems that lately, they’re more popular than ever.
+Between street style stars pairing ripped up styles with It-bags to celebs like Gigi Hadid, Kim Kardashian, Rihanna, Kendall Jenner, and Selena Gomez, all of whom seem to have taken a liking to torn denim in recent months, holes are pretty much everywhere.
+That’s why, rather than ponying up $200 for a designer pair, we suggest figuring out how to make ripped jeans yourself.

-Yes, retailers are taking notice, but the problem with buying already-distressed denim is that you don’t really have any control over the rips yourself.
-That might sound a little bit like a Champagne problem, but the fact remains that we all have our preferences when it comes to placement, size, and scope of the tears.
+The problem with buying already-distressed denim is that you don’t have much control over the rips themselves.
+That might sound a little bit like a Champagne problem, but we all have our preferences when it comes to placement, size, and scope of the tears.
 Do we like two gaping holes at the knees, a few tiny nicks, or a series of serious slashes down the leg?

 Plus, shelling out cash for jeans that look as if they’re one step away from the giveaway pile can be a hard pill to swallow.
 That said, we’ve highlighted 5 simple steps that outline how to rip jeans yourself.